fauna/write-with-fauna/README.md

 If you are building commercial-grade applications with Fauna, we invite you to participate in the paid Write with Fauna program.
-We are also open and encourage video content as well.
+We are also open to and encourage video content as well.

-Join in on the serverless community discussion, and grow your personal brand in the process.
-We pay our writers up to $700 per article and promote content across our social channels–including a 75k+ audience on Twitter.
+Join in on the serverless community discussion and grow your personal brand in the process.
+We pay our writers up to $700 per article and promote content across our social channels–including a 100k+ audience on Twitter.

 ## We are looking for articles that generally cover: